How does the online classroom affect students’ ability to learn?

 All of these challenges may be a source of stress for the student, whereby impacting on their mental health.
 Therefore, EduKitchen also provides strategies that may help with learning in the online classroom.

-One Community To Support Student Identity
+One Community to Support Student Identity

 When students feel that they are all provided the same opportunities by their teachers then this may allow for students become more active members in the online classroom.